Anna Terruwe

 Philosophical and Religious Orientation

 Terruwe’s philosophical framework was deeply influenced by Thomism, the theological and philosophical system developed by St. Thomas Aquinas.
-She applied Aquinas’s ideas on the nature of the human soul to explain emotional and psychological disorders.
-In her view, neuroses were not merely medical conditions but disruptions of a person’s ability to experience their intrinsic dignity as beings created in the image of God.
+She applied Aquinas’s ideas on the nature of the human soul to explain psychological disorders.
+In her view, deprivation neuroses were not merely medical conditions but disruptions of a person’s ability to experience their intrinsic dignity as beings created in the image of God, which is caused by a lack of affirmation from significant figures during the early stages of development, and not by the repression of emotions.

 Challenges and Legacy